14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 So in Ohio, I would only need to learn 86 birds (431 x 20%) to achieve fantastic results.
-In fact, I would argue that only 43 birds (10%) would need to be learned and that would result in 90% of the birds that are commonly seen.
+In fact, I would argue that just 43 birds (10%) would need to be learned and that would result in 90% of the birds that are commonly seen.
 (Did I just propose a 90/10 Rule?
 Yes.
 Yes, I did.)

 Here are some potential resources to help get started:

 - Local, State and National Park websites: I have found that most park websites have a section of the most common birds that can be observed.
 You may have to do some digging.

 - For example, my local county park has this resource about a few common birds.
 Not great, but a start!

 - Ask other birders or talk to local birding clubs: See Tip #3 above for more information.

 - Buy a field guide that just focuses on common birds:

 - Stan Tekiela’s State Specific Field Guides: I am a bit partial to these because it was my first field guide and helped spark my bird watching hobby.